Everything you need to know if you’re a beneficiary of a will

 Author: Garbis Kolokossian

-1. You must be informed about the will
+You must be informed of the will’s existence

-2. You can request a copy of the will
+You may request a copy of the will

-3. You are entitled to your share of the estate within one year
+You should receive your share of the inheritance within a year

-You must be told when the will is contested
+You must be told if the will is contested

-Gerard Malouf & Partners Will Dispute Lawyers has decades of experience dealing with family provision claims and inheritance issues.
+Gerard Malouf & Partners Will Dispute Lawyers have decades of experience handling family provision claims and inheritance issues.
 For relevant legal advice that can help you secure what you are owed, contact our expert team on 1800 004 878 or email your enquiry.